-Leveraging customer feedback is key to aligning your product with market needs and customer desires.
+Using customer feedback in a product launch is key to aligning what you build with market needs and customer desires.
 This guide covers the steps and strategies for using feedback to plan, launch, and refine your product successfully.

 Launching a new or updated product is a pivotal moment for any company.
 It's the process where your product becomes available to customers.
 A successful product launch requires deep market research, understanding customer needs, and standing out from the competition.
 Defining your target audience and creating a buyer persona will guide your product development and marketing efforts, ensuring your product resonates with potential customers.